By Lauren Westmoreland

 HouckDesign’s lead designer, John Houck, has solo-designed more disc golf courses than anyone working today.
 The quality of his work is said to set him apart, with many avid disc golf players recognizing his name enough to make an extra effort to visit the many world-class courses he has designed.

-At the end of 2017, John was the designer of the number one, number two, number seven, and number 17 ranked disc golf courses in the world, out of over 8,000 courses worldwide, according to player reviews on DGCourseReview.com
+After that, at the end of 2017, Houck designed the number one, two, seven, and seventeenth ranked disc golf courses in the world, which is pretty amazing, considering there are over 8,000 courses worldwide, according to player reviews on DGCourseReview.com.

 For those that wish to get involved in either the Portola Disc Golf Club or learn more about the course, contact Tim Rhode via email at [email protected]